 The Data Base for Advances in Information Systems

 KEYNOTE SPEAKERs & Guests

-Claudia Loebbecke is Professor of Business, Media and Technology Management and Director of the Department of Media and Technology Management at the University of Cologne, Germany.
+Claudia Loebbecke is AIS past president and Professor of Business, Media and Technology Management and Director of the Department of Media and Technology Management at the University of Cologne, Germany.
 She was former president of the Association for Information Systems (AIS).
 She serves as Board member of the Journal of Strategic Information Systems (JSIS), the Journal of Information Technology (JIT), the Information Systems Journal (ISJ) and the journal Communications of the Association for Information Systems (CAIS).
 Claudia received a Masters (1990) and a Ph.D.
 (1995) in Business Administration, both from the University of Cologne, Germany, and an MBA from Indiana University, Bloomington, Indiana, U.S. (1991).
 She authored and co-authored acclaimed books and journal papers on IT, Technology management and innovation.

 Dr. Deborah J. Armstrong is a professor of Management Information Systems in the Department of Business Analytics, Information Systems and Supply Chain at Florida State University’s College of Business.
 Her research interests cover a variety of issues at the intersection of IS personnel and cognition involving the human aspects of technology, change and learning.
 Her research has appeared in Management Information Systems Quarterly, Journal of Management Information Systems, the European Journal of Information Systems and Communications of the ACM, among others.
 Armstrong also serves as the co-editor in chief for The DATABASE for Advances in Information Systems.